-Urban freight
+Urban Freight

-What is Urban freight?
+What is Urban Freight?

-Urban freight is the system and process by which goods are collected, transported, and distributed within urban centres.
 A key focus for urban planners is to build better connections between city functions, and to create places which inspire people to live, socialise, shop and interact within the city environment.
+This needs to incorporate planning for freight.

 This page provides resources developed by Transport for NSW to support various parties to better understand and consider urban freight requirements.